The Voice of Poland season 9

-The Voice of Poland (season 9) began airing on 1 September 2018 on TVP 2.
+The ninth season of The Voice of Poland began airing on 1 September 2018 on TVP 2.
 It aired on Saturdays at 20:05 and 21:10.

-Michał Szpak remained as coach this season, but Tomson & Baron, Maria Sadowska and Andrzej Piaseczny resigned from the function of coaches, and their place was taken by: Patrycja Markowska who previously acted as a coach in the second edition.
+Michał Szpak remained as coach this season, but Tomson & Baron, Maria Sadowska and Andrzej Piaseczny resigned from the function of coaches, and their place was taken by: Patrycja Markowska who previously coached in the second edition.
+Debutants Grzegorz Hyży and Piotr Cugowski joined as first time coaches.
+This is also the second season since the inaugural season not to feature any duo coaches.

 Coaches and Hosts

 Last season's winning coach Michał Szpak is the only returning coach this season.
 Tomson and Baron, Maria Sadowska and Andrzej Piaseczny resigned from the coaches' functions, and their places were taken over by: Patrycja Markowska, who previously acted as a trainer in the second season of the program.
 On the other hand, Grzegorz Hyży and Piotr Cugowski debuted in the role of jurors.
 The hosts remained unchanged: Tomasz Kammel, Maciej Musiał, Krzysztof "Jankes" Jankowski and Barabara Kurdej-Szatan.